Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 LLMs often struggle to preserve progression over time.

-They tend to re-open resolved issues, repeat the same uncertainty, or recycle the same emotional obstacle under slightly different wording.
+They tend to reopen resolved issues, repeat the same uncertainty, or recycle the same emotional obstacle using slightly different wording.

 ### Common examples